-Please report crimes to the following offices: University of Wisconsin-Eau Claire Police Department 630 Hilltop Circle, Crest Wellness Center 119 715-836-2222
+Please report crimes to the following offices: University of Wisconsin-Eau Claire Police Department 630 Hilltop Circle, Crest Wellness Center 119 715.836.2222

 University of Wisconsin-Eau Claire strongly encourages all crimes be reported to assure University of Wisconsin-Eau Claire can assess all security concerns and inform the community if there is a significant threat to the University of Wisconsin-Eau Claire community.
-University of Wisconsin-Eau Claire encourages accurate and prompt reporting of all crimes to UW - Eau Claire Police Department when the victim of the crime elects to do so and encourages the community to report when the victim is unable to do so.
-University of Wisconsin-Eau Claire encourages accurate and prompt and encourages accurate and encourages accurate and encourages accurate and encourages the community to report when the victim is unable to do so.
-University of Wisconsin-Eau Claire encourages accurate and encourages a prompt reporting of all crimes to University of Wisconsin-Eau Claire Police Department and/or Eau Claire Police Department.
+The University of Wisconsin-Eau Claire encourages accurate and prompt reporting of all crimes to UW-Eau Claire Police Department when the victim of the crime elects to do so and encourages the community to report when the victim is unable to do so.
+UW-Eau Claire encourages accurate and prompt reporting of all crimes to UW-Eau Claire Police Department and/or Eau Claire Police Department.